Geo-Python-2017/exercise-2-Kajomi/README.md

 ![Text shown if image does not load](https://github.com/Kajomi/Python-for-GeoPeople---course/blob/master/orcas.jpg)<br/>
 *Figure 1:Having lived both in Seattle and B.C. and still not seeing any orcas pisses me off.
 Regardless, beautiful animals!*

-Having lived both in Seattle and B.C. and still not seeing any orcas pisses me off.
-Regardless, beautiful animals!

 This is some text.
 You can use *italics* or **bold** text easily.